0xJacky/nginx-ui/README.md

 ### Build Backend

-Please build the frontend first, and then execute the following command in the project root directory.
+Please build the app first, and then execute the following command in the project root directory.

 ```shell
 go build -o nginx-ui -v main.go